Isomorpfishm/neuron/README.md

 **Update (June 26, 2021) on `task3-2.hoc`:**
-* Inserted `tmgsyn.mod` NMODL mechanism to the axon of all 12 neurons in the system.
+* Inserted `tmgsyn.mod` NMODL mechanism which simulates short-term synaptic plasticity to the axon of all 12 neurons in the system.
+* Inserted `ipulse1.mod` NMODL mechanism which includes current clamps (point processes) that deliver a sequence of current pulses at regular intervals.
+* Removed the single pulse current clamps.
 * Optimisation on generating the intranodal and internodal synapses.
 * Hodgkin–Huxley model in all compartments were restored to default values.
 * Composed a script named `find_signal_peaks.py` to find the peaks of the neuronal transmission voltage.